 The student is usually eager to get started (this is good!)
-Musical skill are not assessed at this time because they are not important.
-What matters is the communication of interest, intent, value, and process.
+Musical skills are not formally assessed at this time.
+What matters more is the communication of interest, intent, value, and process.

 If the student is a child, we will do some simple fun activities, and allow time for a level of comfort to emerge.

 In every case, ground rules - practice requirements, roles of parents and siblings, books and other materials, recitals, absences, etc. - are established with student or parent.